Anomaly Detection based on Markov Data: A Statistical Depth Approach

 In order to compare our proposal (\(\DepthSeq\)) against the most commonly used methods for anomaly detection in multivariate data, specifically Isolation Forest (IF), Local Outlier Factor (LOF), and Mahalanobis Depth (MD), we must limit our analysis to scenarios where all trajectories are of equal length.
 For this experiment, we generated 8 datasets (one for each type of anomaly and model), each containing 100 trajectories of 200 points, with 5\% of the trajectories exhibiting a specific type of anomaly.
 We then applied our method alongside the previously mentioned anomaly detection algorithms to each dataset.
-For IF and LOF we have used the implementation contained in the python library \textit{sklearn} \cite{ScikitLearn2011}, while for the Mahalanobis depth we have used the Python package \textit{data-depth},\footnote{Available at \url{https://data-depth.github.io}} all parameters used in the algorithms were set to their default values.
+For IF and LOF we have used the implementation contained in the python library \textit{sklearn}, while for the Mahalanobis depth we have used the Python package \textit{data-depth}, all parameters used in the algorithms were set to their default values.
 For our Markovian depth algorithm, we generated a sample of 10 trajectories of size 200 in order to obtain an estimator of the kernel.
-The \(\roc\) curves (figures \ref{fig:arch_roc_comparison} and \ref{fig:queue_roc_comparison}) and the AUC (table \ref{tab:both_auc_comparison}) clearly show that, for classical anomalies (shock and shift) our method performs similarly to the best between IF, LOF and MD, while for dynamic anomalies, it outperforms it.
+The \(\roc\) curves (Fig. \ref{fig:arch_roc_comparison} and \ref{fig:queue_roc_comparison}) and the AUC (Table \ref{tab:both_auc_comparison}) clearly show that, for classical anomalies (shock and shift) our method performs similarly to the best between IF, LOF and MD, while for dynamic anomalies, it outperforms it.

-\subsection{Clustering Markov Paths}
+\section{Clustering Markov Paths}

 The infinite dimension of Markov chains makes it challenging to visualize the data and understand the underlying structure.
 As it was shown in Figure \ref{fig:trajectories} even in the case \(d=1\) and constant path length, plotting the paths as a function of \(n\) is not very useful, as the trajectories tend to occupy a vast part of the space due to the ergodicity.
 Markovian depth functions can be effectively utilized to develop a visual diagnostic tool for Markovian paths, building upon the Depth vs. Depth plot (DD-plot), first introduced in \cite{LiuPareliusSingh1999} for multivariate data.
 For two sets of Markov trajectories\ \(\mathcal{X}=\{\x_1,\ldots,\x_{n_1}\}\) and \(\mathcal{Y}=\{\y_1,\ldots,\y_{n_2}\}\) with corresponding kernel estimators \(\hat{\Phi}\) and \(\hat{\Psi}\), the Markovian DD-plot is obtained by plotting in the Euclidean plane the points \(\left\{\left(\DepthSeq[\hat{\Phi}](\x),\DepthSeq[\hat{\Psi}](\x)\right): \x\in\mathcal{X}\cup\mathcal{Y} \right\}.\)